nexcess/nexcess-api-docs/.admin/client/add.md

 _…for "company use" companies_

-New clients for "Company Use" Companies will be assigned that company's "blockhole" user automatically.
+New clients for "Company Use" Companies will be assigned that company's "blackhole" user automatically.
 No user information should be provided (it will be ignored).
 Note that `company_use` _must_ be provided, and must be `true`, for any client created for a company-use company.

 New "company use" clients may be created for non-company-use companies as well; the above note does not apply to this case.